OppyDevAI/OppyDev/OppyUsageGuide.md

 * Capture Training Data - This will capture training data when you are making updates to the code that could be used in the future to finetune a customized AI model.
 * Review & Revise Updates - This will turn on/off reviewing the code updates after they are made and suggesting additional changes.
 * Auto-save Updates - This will turn on/off automatically saving the current file after Oppy makes an update to the code.
-* Promo Code - If you have a promo code enter it here and then click the check circle button to submit the code and recieve your promotional offer
+* Promo Code - If you have a promo code enter it here and then click the check circle button to submit the code and receive your promotional offer
 * Set Personality - Make your coding session a little more entertaining by giving your AI coding partner a personality.
 Put it any description you want, such as the name of a fictional character or a description of the AI's desired personality and speaking style.
 * Reset Session - This is the same as pressing "ctrl r".
 It will reset the current session by removing all referenced files, chat history, etc.
 * Logout – Logs you out of the application.
 This will remove all saved data in the app including API keys.